The Ultimate Guide to Drinking Craft Beer in Budapest

 Top Pick: Fruit Garden Meggy by Fóti Kézműves Sörfőzde – Something unusual from this local brewery based out of Fót, a suburb just north of Budapest.
 Meggy means “sour cherry”, an idiosyncratic Hungarian fruit used in pálinkas and desserts.

 Opening Hours: Mon-Sun: 12PM-10PM

 Every single city has a Liverpool bar and in Budapest that bar is Bölcső.
 This pub used to go by the name of Kisráblo and had more of a sports bar vibe.
-But ever since Dani took over they’ve classed the place up and turned it into a proper craft beer and gastropub.
-Tons of rotating local breweries are on tap such as Monyo, First, Horizont, and Fehér Nyúl, plus a litany of difficult-to-find bottles line the fridge.
-The foods not half bad either and the Bölcső burger is some genuinely good pub grub.
-The best part of this pub though, without question, is the Liverpool corner.
-And the beer. the Ice Cold, lovely beer.
+However since Dani took over, they’ve classed the place up and turned it into a proper craft beer and gastropub.
+Tons of rotating local breweries are on taps such as Monyo, First, Horizont, and Fehér Nyúl.
+Plus a litany of difficult-to-find bottles that line the fridge.
+The foods not half bad either, with the Bölcső burger being a bloody tasty treat.
+The best part of this pub without question is the craft beer that can be consumed at the Liverpool corner.

 Opening Hours: Tue-Sun: 11:30AM-11PM